xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 `75 (mod 100)`.
 And it seems like the compiler might be able to be smart enough to calculate modulus only once 🤔.
 I quite like it, but it is usable only if we know modulus at compile time or for playing on the command line.
-Also your implementation of negate and minus might have an issue 👀.
+Also your implementation of negate and minus are problematic 👀.
+For example running `signum (negate 0) :: Mod Int 3` and `3 - 5 :: Mod Natural 10` will both break things.
+Would you like me to fix those?
 </div>

 The interviewer seems to be happy with you being able to read and get some sense out of this code.

 <div class="speaker a">
-Yes.
-Now let us look at the whole modulo situation from a somewhat different
-angle: What is the biggest difference between `Natural` and `Mod Natural 100`?
+I like your observations, but let's leave the fixes as en exercise for a patient reader.
+Now let us look at the whole modulo situation from a somewhat different angle: What is the biggest difference between `Natural` and `Mod Natural 100`?
 </div>

 As you ponder this question you can't help it but feel that it is here not